alejandro-ao/ask-multiple-pdfs/readme.md

 ## Usage
 -----
-To use the MultiPDF Chat App, follow these steps:
+To use the system, follow these steps:

 1. Run the `app.py` file using the Streamlit CLI.
 Execute the following command:
    ```